Frequently Asked Party Rental Questions

 A: Please check out our policies page for details.

 Q: Do you require a deposit?

-A: Yes all orders require a $25 Credit Card deposit.
-They are nonrefundable.
+A: Yes all orders require a Minimum $25 Credit Card deposit.
+All deposits are nonrefundable.

 Q: How big are the jumps?

 A: Most of our jumps (all of our character jumps for example) are 15´x15´ which is a little bigger than many companies rent.
 Please note the space required for each jump (listed near the large picture) as some are VERY big and require extra space.
 When in doubt, measure your space to make sure it will fit.
 Jumps need room to be staked and they need room for the blower and can´t rub against walls or trees as this may damage the jump.
 The sizes listed with each jump include the space needed for stakes etc. If you have stairs or a tiered backyard, please call our office to discuss options for setup.